W00glin/ansible_pop_os-desktop-/README.md

 ## Contributing
 Do whatever you want.
 This is my fork.
 I don't plan on upstreaming any of my changes.
-If you like it, go ahead and fork and if you want to make changes, feel free to submit a PR.
+If you like it, go ahead and fork it, or not.
+If you want to make changes, feel free to submit a PR.